William Grover-Williams: Racing career

 By 1926, Grover-Williams had begun racing a Bugatti in races throughout France, using the alias, "W Williams", entering the Grand Prix de Provence at Miramas and the Monte Carlo Rally.
 In 1928, he won the French Grand Prix, repeating in 1929.
-That same year, driving a Bugatti 35B, painted in what would become known as "British racing green", he won the inaugural Monaco Grand Prix beating the heavily favoured Mercedes of the great German driver, Rudolf Caracciola.
+That same year, driving a Bugatti 35B, painted in what would become known as "British racing green", he won the inaugural Monaco Grand Prix beating the heavily favoured Mercedes of the German driver, Rudolf Caracciola.

 Successful financially, Grover-Williams and his wife maintained a home in a fashionable district of Paris while owning a large house in the resort town of La Baule, Pays de la Loire, on the Bay of Biscay, which was home to one of the annual Grand Prix races.
 In 1931, he won the Belgian Grand Prix at Spa-Francorchamps.
 He also won the Grand Prix de la Baule in three consecutive years (1931 to 1933).
-Then his career waned and he was out of racing by the latter part of the 1930s.
+He retired from racing in 1933.

 Second World War

-Following the German occupation of France in the Second World War, Grover-Williams fled to England where he joined the Royal Army Service Corps.
-Due to his fluency in French and English, he was recruited into the Special Operations Executive (SOE) to foster the French Resistance.
-He recruited fellow racing driver Robert Benoist and together they worked in the Paris region to build up a successful circuit of operatives, forming sabotage cells and reception committees for Allied parachute operations.

-On 2 August 1943, Grover-Williams was arrested by the Sicherheitsdienst and underwent lengthy interrogation before being deported to Berlin and was then held prisoner in the Sachsenhausen concentration camp.

-Death
+On 28 February 1940, Grover-Williams enlisted in the British Royal Army Service Corps and worked as a driver in France.
+In June 1940, he was evacuated from Dunkirk to England after the victory by Nazi Germany in the Battle of France.
+Due to his fluency in both French and English, he was recruited into the Special Operations Executive (SOE) in autumn 1940.
+SOE trained him to be an agent and promoted him from private to second lieutenant.
+On 29 May 1942, Grover-Williams and another SOE agent, Christopher Burney, parachuted "blind" (with no reception committee on the ground) into France near Le Mans.
+Grover-Williams proceeded to Paris where he reunited with his wife, Yvonne, but, for security reasons, he found himself a different place to live and work.
+Grover-Williams' work name with SOE was "Sebastian."
+His task for SOE was to create a "sleeper" cell called Chestnut which would prepare to take action against the German occupiers when ordered to do so by SOE.

+SOE's network in Paris was Autogyro, headed by Pierre de Vomécourt, but in April 1942 the Germans were destroying Autogyro and killing or imprisoning its members.
+SOE envisioned Chestnut as a replacement for Autogyro, but with the creation of the Prosper network later in 1942, the much smaller Chestnut network became a secondary network in Paris, devoting itself to storing arms for the eventual use of the French resistance against the German occupiers.
+Grover-Williams recruited two fellow race-car drivers, Robert Benoist and Jean-Pierre Wimille, into his network and the trio used their wives and other women as couriers.
+The base of their operations was the Benoist family estate near Auffargis about 25 mile southwest of Paris.